Helen Macdonald: The Natural World Beyond ‘H is For Hawk’

 Discussions of class, privilege and climate change sit alongside the solitary contemplation with which nature writing is more usually associated.
 In this event Macdonald discusses her work and ideas with fellow author and the Guardian's chief culture writer, Charlotte Higgins.

-Part of our Making Climate Change Personal series of events.
+Part of our Making Climate Change Personal festival theme.